yungo1846/babel-plugin-remove-react-jsx-attribute/README.md

 ### Introduction

-This is useful to remove jsx attribute which isn't not necessary to transpiling your code.
-For Instance, You can easily remove 'data-testid' just for testing.
+This is useful to remove the JSX attribute which isn't necessary to transpile.
+For instance, You can easily remove 'data-testid' just for testing.

 ### Example